Boccca2014/CodeGra.de/docs/user/codeviewer.rst

 .. note:: Make sure pop-ups from CodeGrade are allowed in your browser if downloading fails.

-.. note:: Although it is possible to manually download individual submissions, we recommend using the filesystem.

 Deleting a submission
 ~~~~~~~~~~~~~~~~~~~~~~
 CodeGrade offers the functionality to remove submissions, this can be done